ArthurGW/warp-space/README.md

 This repository features a binary release of the version of the project submitted for CM3070, see [releases](https://github.com/ArthurGW/warp-space/releases).

-This is in the form of a 7zip archive.
+This is in the form of a zip archive.
 Extract the archive and run `warp-space.exe`.

 This only runs on Microsoft Windows.